 Today, as a program of the Association for Mental Health and Wellness (MHAW), SCUV is even stronger, coordinating an interrelated and comprehensive set of services all aimed at integrating those who return from combat into civilian life.
 These services include:

-Open to any Suffolk County veteran of any era, the Joseph P. Dwyer Veterans Peer Support Project provides a bridge for Veterans to help other Veterans.
+Open to Suffolk County Veterans of any era, the Joseph P. Dwyer Veterans Peer Support Project provides a bridge for Veterans to help other Veterans.

 SCUV is a partner in the Supportive Services for Veteran Families (SSVF) program, aimed at helping low-income Veteran families to secure permanent housing.

-No Veteran should be homeless, and SCUV offers a broad spectrum of housing-related services including the emergency shelter at the John J. Lynch Veterans Place.
+No Veteran should be homeless, and SCUV offers a broad spectrum of housing-related services.

 Dedicated SCUV case managers develop individualized wellness plans based upon assessments of physical and health, finances, employment, and education.